-- •Students are required to deposit trash in the appropriate receptacles and return dishes and utensils to the dishwashing area. - •Food, beverages, dishes, and utensils may not be removed from the all-you-care-to-eat restaurants. - •Students should refrain from eating or drinking in the retail dining locations prior to purchasing items.
+- See the Identification Card section for ID card information. - Shoes and shirts must be worn at all times in all dining - Students are required to deposit trash in the appropriate receptacles and return dishes and utensils to the dishwashing area. - Food, beverages, dishes, and utensils may not be removed from the all-you-care-to-eat restaurants. - •Students should refrain from eating or drinking in the retail dining locations prior to purchasing the items.